iceberg12/Udacity_selfDrivingCarP8/README.md

 3. Update the particle weights and resample particles.
 4. Calculate and output the average weighted error of the particle filter over all time steps so far.

-Let's look at Steps 1, 2 and 3 in details.
+Let's look at Steps 1 and 3 in details.

+In Step 1, beside initializing the car position, we also need to initialize the particles around the GPS-identified position with a predefined Gaussian distribution for x, y positions and orientation.
+Once initialized, we predict the next position using time, velocity and yaw rate.
+Remember to check if the yaw rate is too small to avoid Number Overflow.

+For Step 3, let's look at how particles, acting as satellites around the car, evolves to estimate the locations of surrounding landmarks.

+![alt text][particles]

 ## Implementation